 Organisational security policies required in use of this TOE are shown in Table 3-4.
-The confirmed that has the security policies P.STORAGE.ENCRYPTION are identical to the security policies in the conformance PP.
+The evaluation process has confirmed that the security policies except for P.STORAGE.ENCRYPTION are identical to the security policies in the conformance PP.

 P.STORAGE.ENCRYPTION is the security policy that assumes writing data into the HDD not in a directly readable format.